njx/brackets-livedev2/README.md

 This is an experimental repo for prototyping how we might replace the current live development architecture in Brackets with something more flexible that isn't tied solely to Chrome Developer Tools.
 It's based on the current Live Development code in Brackets, and can be installed (hackily) as an extension.

-More notes are coming - these are rough notes.

 ### What's working

 If you install the extension, you'll get a second lightning bolt on the toolbar (below the Extension Manager icon).
 You can open an HTML page (I've only tried the Getting Started page) and then click that second lightning bolt to enter HTML live development using the extension.
 This will launch the page in your default browser.
 You should then also be able to copy and paste the URL from that browser into any other browser (I tried Firefox and Safari) - live edits will then update all connected browsers at once.